bipinmdr07/DailyCodingProblem/lib/Day8/README.md

-this problem was asked by Google.
+This problem was asked by Google.

 A unival tree (which stands for "universal value") is a tree where all nodes under it have the same value.